oarcscience/ith.oarc.science/cfu/index.md

----
-title: "Confucian Documents"
+# Confucian Documents
-titleh1: "Confucianism and Traditional Chinese beliefs"
+<title>Intangible Textual Heritage: Confucianism and Traditional Chinese beliefs</title>
----

 ## The Chinese Classics

 These are key texts of Confucianism, the traditional state religion of